-GoTriangle ACCESS (previously called T-Linx) is a curb-to-curb paratransit service (with a door-to-door option, upon request) provided by GoTriangle for the citizens of Raleigh, Durham and Chapel Hill.
-The service is designed for residents with disabilities that prevent them from using the GoTriangle fixed-route bus service.
+GoTriangle ACCESS (previously called T-Linx) is a regional curb-to-curb paratransit service (with a door-to-door option, upon request) provided by GoTriangle for eligible residents of Wake, Durham and Orange counties.
+The service is designed for with disabilities that prevent them from using the GoTriangle fixed-route bus service.

-All GoTriangle vehicles are wheelchair-accessible and operate for trips between Raleigh, Durham, Chapel Hill, Research Triangle Park (RTP) and the Raleigh-Durham International Airport at a cost of $4.50 per trip.
+All GoTriangle vehicles are wheelchair-accessible and operate for trips between Cary, Chapel Hill, Durham, Raleigh, Research Triangle Park (RTP) and the Raleigh-Durham International Airport at a cost of $4.50 per trip.

 GoTriangle ACCESS Paratransit riders may use punch cards, monthly passes or cash (exact change only) to pay their fares when being transported on a GoTriangle ACCESS vehicle.
 Please have cash, cards or passes ready and in an accessible location before you board the vehicle.
 Fares and tickets are for one way only.
 You must also have the exact cash fare, punch card or pass for your return trip.